A Moment for Courage

 And for all that remains uncertain, it’s the courage to continue that counts.

 While we all face a long road ahead and practice social isolation, we need art more than ever to help us find comfort, hope, and a sense of unity.
 With this in mind, we have worked with our partners at Google Cultural Institute and LIFE Photo Collection, to organize a series of stories and a retrospective online exhibition of one of our greatest Albanian-American photographer Gjon Mili.
-I invite you to explore the exhibit, titled Picturing Greatness that includes portraits of actors, dancers, legends of the time, artists and many other stories from a different era to help lift spirits and shift your attention to something bright during these difficult times.
-I hope this collection of stories and Mili’s extraordinary life inspires you as it did me.
+I invite you to explore the exhibit, titled Picturing Greatness that includes intimate portraits of actors, dancers, and legends of the time and many other stories from a different era to help lift spirits and shift your attention to something bright during these difficult times.

 As we navigate the uncertain times together, each one of us should choose to trust scientific data and healthcare experts, and rely on information from trusted sources.